CCD's global team is made up of subject matter experts from member agencies.

 Amos Doornbos leads the CCD Global Data Interoperability Working Group.
 He is also a Disaster Management Strategy & Systems Director for World Vision International.
 Amos is focused on enabling individuals to have more control over and access to their data and wrestling with issues like consent, ethics, and rights.
 Amos specializes in change management for humanitarian aid organizations and social enterprises, especially around the use of technology and building staff capacity.

-Neetu Mahil is the Collaborative Cash Delivery (CCD) Global Platform Coordination Lead, seconded from NRC's CashCap Roster.
+Neetu Mahil is the CCD's Global Collaboration Lead, seconded from NRC's CashCap Roster.
 As a senior member of CCD, she provides operational leadership, technical advice and support to collaboration managers, and contributes to the development of the value proposition and future state of CCD.
 Neetu has more than 14 years of experience delivering cash and voucher assistance (CVA) and livelihoods programs in high-risk emergency contexts; conducting operational research to improve CVA design and delivery; and leading diverse teams and coordinating across stakeholders to accomplish strategic goals.

 Marieta Fitzcharles is the Impact & Learning lead at the CCD.
 She also works with World Vision International as the Cash and Voucher Programming MEAL Advisor.
 She has 10 years of experience working on monitoring, accountability, and accountability in diverse contexts, including 5 years working specifically with cash and voucher programmes across the Middle East.

 Ibrahim Garba is the CCD Collaboration Manager for South Sudan.
-He has more than fifteen years of professional experience in banking and finance, food security and livelihoods, cash based transfer programming, emergency response, integrated programming through multi-sectoral approach, program operations, information counselling and legal assistance and coordination.
+He has more than 15 years of professional experience in banking and finance, food security and livelihoods, cash-based transfer programming, emergency response, integrated programming through a multi-sectoral approach, program operations, information counselling and legal assistance and coordination.